andystopia/cran_description_files/README.md

 files to date.
 That's a lot to download / scrape, and instead it's possible to just build off of this.

+## Format

+Each folder has a subfolder of versions of R packages, each folder contains a description file.

+You might think this strange.
+Sure.
+The idea is that it's easy to walk and generate a new file derived from the old file, in a way that's seperable.
+Regardless, with a little Python, R, or Bash and some scripting, I imagine it's not terribly difficult to reshape.

+## Security Warning.

+R DESCRIPTION files contain R code.
+Certain loaders may execute that R code.

+## Will I accept PR's which include more DESCRIPTION files?

+yes.

 ## Enjoy :)